 - Report it to the Federal Trade Commission (“FTC”) using the “FTC Complaint Assistant” at FTC.gov and add “IRS Telephone Scam” in the notes.

 - If you think you may owe taxes, call the IRS directly at 800-829-1040.

 - Suspicious emails can be reported by forwarding them to firstname.lastname@example.org

 Don’t be another victim of this activity.
-Follow these tips to protect yourself and your personal information from scammers.
+Follow these tips to avoid tax filing scams and protect yourself and your personal information from scammers.